omohokcoj/filterable/README.md

 ### Phoenix controller

-Put `use Filterable.Phoenix.Controller` inside Phoenix controller or add it to `web.ex`.
+Put `use Filterable.Phoenix.Controller` inside Phoenix controller or add it into `web.ex`.
 It will extend controller module with `filterable` macro which allows to define filters.
 Then use `apply_filters` function inside controller action to filter using defined filters: